 - Airport officials will review your negative PCR test results (taken within 3 days of arrival).

 - If vaccinated: officials will check your vaccination card or other official paperwork and then administer a second PCR test.
 Results will be emailed within 1-2 days.

 - You will go through Customs, pick up your luggage, and look for our RUSM welcome desk just outside of the airport exit.

 - An RUSM shuttle will transport you to the Villages of Coverley where you will complete your quarantine period.
 If you are not quarantining with RUSM, you will arrange your own transport to your quarantine site.

-- If vaccinated: you will receive your airport PCR test results by email within 1-2 days.
+- As a fully vaccinated* traveler, you will receive your airport PCR test results by email within one to two days.
 Upload those results to a secure RUSM portal and then RUSM will email you with an official notice that you are cleared from quarantine.

-- If NOT vaccinated: You are required to take a second PCR test five days after arrival.
+- If you are not fully vaccinated*, you are required to take a second PCR test five days after arrival.
 A mobile testing team will come to your quarantine home at Coverley to administer your test.
-You will receive your results within 2 days and along with official notice you are cleared from quarantine.
+You will receive your results within two days along with official notice you are cleared from quarantine.

 Yes, all international travelers must quarantine before being able to move about the island.
 The length of your mandatory quarantine is dependent on your vaccination status and how quickly your post-arrival PCR test results are released.

 Yes, vaccinated travelers are still required to quarantine but that quarantine period is shorter than unvaccinated travelers.
 At present, vaccinated travelers are required to take a rapid COVID-19 PCR test at the airport upon arrival and must then quarantine while awaiting the results, which are typically emailed within 24 hours.
 After receiving a negative test result, RUSM will clear you to enter your permanent housing.